Mii Time Virtual Series

 An angel number 555 means you’re about to experience a positive change and you need to be prepared.
 So know that change means growth, and allow yourself to embrace it.

 Another way signs and communication from the universe are through animals.
 Animals are very pure spirits and can be used for messengers for us in different ways.
 Our loved ones that have crossed over to the other side, love to show you they are around by using the animals.
-There are so many stories that after loved ones are gone sometimes almost immediately animals start showing up and it is their spirit and energy saying, “I am ok, and am still here with you.”
+There are so many stories that after loved ones are gone sometimes almost immediately animals start showing up and it is their spirit and energy saying,

 They can show up as birds, or butterflies and most anything in the animal world, and usually there is a sense within us that we know it is them.
 I feel they use the animal kingdom, so they can let you know they are free now, but are still near, just in a different way.